makeworld-the-better-one/fmrl/spec.md

 Image not recognized as JPEG or PNG.
 ```

 The client SHOULD then display this error to the user, indicating that something failed.
-Clients shouldn't expect the error description to be only one line long.
+Clients shouldn't expect the error description to be only one line long, or to exist at all.

 Some clients may be designed to automatically request status updates in the background.
 Clients SHOULD stop automatically requesting a user that returns a 4xx status code.
-Other status codes SHOULD NOT cause this.
+Other status codes such as 5xx SHOULD NOT cause this.

+### Authentication

+APIs that allow updating data on the server must be protected with authentication.
+To keep things simple, [basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization#basic_authentication) is used for each request that changes a user's status data.

+Servers MUST return status code 401 for requests that require authentication but don't have it, or if the password is incorrect.

+The username in the basic auth header and the username for which a request is being made MUST match.

+Clients SHOULD strongly warn users before sending their password over HTTP, as opposed to HTTPS.

+Creating an account is handled by each server independently and is not defined here.
+Servers SHOULD allow users to change their password by proving they have access to another service, like email.
+This helps keep their account secure if their password is discovered or leaked.

+Servers MAY accept "tokens" instead of the actual account password for the user, still using basic auth.
+A token system allows for each application to have its own token, which can be revoked individually by the user if the application is hacked or misbehaves, or if the token is leaked.

+It also allows for tokens with limited scope, for example a token that can only update the media fields.
+This could be given to a service that tracks what you're listening to and updates your status with it.

+### Status API

+The Status API is made up of three API calls for working with statuses: Status Query, Set Status, and Set Avatar.
+These are defined below.

+Servers and client MUST support the Status API.

-### Status Query
+#### Status Query

 A status query returns data for one or more users.